 At the Hospital for Weight Loss Surgery

-At the Hospital Preparing for the Operation
+Preparing for the Operation

 Once you report to the registration desk at the hospital, the surgical aspect of your weight loss journey will soon begin.
 After being escorted to the preparation area, your nurses will start you with an IV to administer a dose of antibiotics that will help to prevent any infections.
 Finally, you will be given an abdominal injection of Heparin, an anticoagulant that will help reduce your risk of developing blood clots.